 Have a clear plan

 Make sure you have ample time to complete and file your self-assessment tax return, so you can reduce penalties for late filing.
-When your tax return is up to three months late you can get a fine of £ 100.
-And if you pay your tax bill late, y ou’ll also get interest charged on late payments.
+When your tax return is up to three months late you can get a fine of £100 and if you pay your tax bill late, you’ll also get interest charged on late payments.
+You can file a tax return for the previous tax year after the 6th of April and you don’t have to pay what you owe until the 31st January the following year.
+Read this article for more information on key dates in the UK financial year.